 - 53. Prior to the commencement of construction of the Kaiwaikawe Wind Farm, the consent holder shall (if it has not already done so) undertake a baseline survey, for one spring season, for the presence of Australasian Bittern within the area around the Omamari Station Wetland in the vicinity of Maitahi Road, and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated X).
-The purpose of the baseline survey is to: - Further the understanding of the relative abundance and distribution of Australasian Bittern within the area around the Omamari Station Wetland in the vicinity of Maitahi Road and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated \overline{X});

-- Attempt to determine if Australasian Bittern are breeding during the baseline survey period; - Provide additional observations of Australasian Bittern behaviour at Maitahi Road crossings to confirm the potential design of additional traffic management requirements at these locations; and - d.
+The purpose of the baseline survey is to: - Commented [RT5]: DoC seeking the insertion of Condition 53AA regarding the identification of bittern habitat within 5km of the project envelope. - a.
+Further the understanding of the relative abundance and distribution of Australasian Bittern within the area around the Omamari Station Wetland in the vicinity of Maitahi Road and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated X); - Attempt to determine if Australasian Bittern are breeding during the baseline survey period; - Provide and map additional observations of Australasian Bittern and their behaviour at Maitahi Road crossings to confirm the potential design of additional traffic management requirements at these locations; and - d.
 Use the results of the baseline survey, where possible, to validate the modelled estimates of collision risk mortality.